-What exactly is spam? besides Hormel’s famous tin of spiced ham.
-Let’s start with a little quiz – have you ever sent a message with any of the following 3 criteria?
+Have you ever sent a message with any of the following three criteria?

-I have been guilty of at least one of the above on multiple occasions and trust me, the last thing you want to do is have your communication categorized as spam.
+I have been guilty of at least one of the above on multiple occasions, and trust me, the last thing you want to do is have your communication marked as spam.

-We are living in a world where connection is key and clients do not want unsolicited messages or feel like they are part of the masses, the bulk.
-Let’s get technical here… according to Entrepreneur.com there are several ways we can avoid being categorized as spam, here are three:
+We live in a world where connection is key and clients do not want unsolicited messages or feel like they are part of the masses, the bulk.

 - Receive permission from the recipient

-In order to send relevant content that is appealing, you need to ask yourself – how much do you care about these customers?
-Really?
-Dig deep here… are you willing to take the time to know them and understand what it would be like to have a personal one-on-one conversation with them?
+In order to send relevant content that is appealing, you need to ask yourself how much you care about these customers.
+Dig deep here.
+Are you willing to take the time to know them and understand what it would be like to have a personal one-on-one conversation with them?

-The task is not as easy as it sounds, but here are three examples of how influencers and brands have been able to break down the spam barrier and truly connect with their customers in a very personal, one-to-one way.
+The task is not as easy as it sounds, but here are three examples of how influencers and brands have been able to break down the spam barrier and truly connect with their customers in a very personal way.
 Their personal approach is winning everyone over.

 1. Tyler Garns, Box Out Marketing

 I interviewed Tyler Garns at Skipio’s Technology Leadership Summit in which he discussed how you can start to make automated conversations feel extremely real.
 The key?
-When you are writing your messages ask yourself, “What would this be like if I were doing it on my own with one person, how would it look then?”
+When you are writing your messages ask yourself, “What would this be like if I were doing it on my own with one person?
+How would it look then?”
 Businesses that care about their customers will take the time to build out this type of messaging.
-Business who don’t, will just be sending out automated blast messages.
+Businesses who don’t will just be sending out automated blast messages.

 3. Simple Green Smoothies

 We forget how group messages are delivered.
-They are sent individually, they are received individually and they are read individually.
-Technology allows us to reach the masses in a quick and efficient way but customers don’t receive messages in mass, they read them one by one.
+They are sent individually, received individually, and read individually.
+Technology allows us to reach the masses in a quick and efficient way, but customers don’t receive messages in mass – they read them one by one.
 That’s exactly why you should craft your messages for the one, not for the community as a whole.